buhlergroup/qa-engineer-challenge-01/README.md

 ## Challenge
 ### Description
-Our company released the first version of the application to production as quickly as possible.
-There are currently no automated tests.
-Your task as a QA Engineer is to ensure the quality of the application and establish a solid testing foundation.
+It is important to bring software to market quickly in order to secure competitive advantages and respond to customer needs at an early stage.
+By launching early, companies can gather feedback from real users, steer product development in a targeted manner, and implement innovations faster.
+An early release also makes it possible to gain market share and react flexibly to changes in the market environment.
+Fast releases also promote continuous improvement and help minimize risks by identifying problems early.

+However, it is also important to ensure that the software is of high quality and meets the requirements of the users.
+This is where quality assurance (QA) comes into play.
+This point was not sufficiently considered in the development of the application.
+The application is not tested and therefore has no quality assurance.

+### Task
+Your task is to implement a quality assurance (QA) solution for the application.
+The goal is to ensure that the most important features of the application are tested and that the application is of high quality.

 ### Requirements
 - The most important features to be tested are identified
-- Playwright is used as the testing framework
+- Cypress or Playwright is used as the testing framework
-- Playwright is configured to run tests
+- Cypress or Playwright is configured to run tests
-- Playwright tests are written in JavaScript or TypeScript
+- Tests are written in JavaScript or TypeScript
 - At least 2 tests are written

+### General Conditions
+- Maximum of **45 minutes** for the task
+- The task should be completed in the browser using **GitHub Codespaces**
+- **Googling** and **Copilot** is allowed